IIIF/api/image_api/image_api_1.2.md

 The syntax for the responses to both types of request is [JSON-LD][37].
 The content-type of the response MUST be either "application/json" (regular JSON), or "application/ld+json" (JSON-LD).
 If the client explicitly wants the JSON-LD content-type, then it must specify this in an Accept header, otherwise the server must return the regular JSON content-type.

 If the regular JSON content-type is returned, then it is RECOMMENDED that the server provide a link header to the context document.
 The syntax for the link header is below, and further [described in section 6.8 of the JSON-LD specification][38].
 If the client requests "application/ld+json", the link header MAY still be included but MUST be ignored.
+The entity body is identical regardless of the content-type, including the @context field.

 ```
 Link: <http://iiif.io/api/image/1.2/context.json>; rel="http://www.w3.org/ns/json-ld#context"; type="application/ld+json"